Sanglorian/orcus/Orcus Advanced Options - current.md

 **Cost to Learn:** 40 gp
 **Completion Time:** 8 hours
-**Components:** An item with special significance to both participants
+**Components:** An item with special significance to both participants (of any monetary value)
 **Duration:** Instantaneous

 You perform this incantation over two participants: the master and the bonded companion.
-You may include yourself in the incancation as the master, if desired.
+You may include yourself in the incantation as the master, if desired.
+The item with special significance is placed between them, and at the completion of the incantation it turns to smoke.

 The bonded companion follows the Companion rules, as well as the following special rules:

 * If the master takes a move action, the companion can take a move action as well.
 * If the master is incapacitated or not present, the companion gets its full complement of actions without needing to be “commanded”.
-* The companion's level is equal to the master's, unless it was already higher.
+* The companion’s level is equal to the master’s, unless it was already higher.
-* The companion's maximum HP are equal to the master's staggered value, unless it was already higher.
+* The companion’s maximum HP are equal to the master’s staggered value, unless it was already higher.
-* The companion uses the master's defenses, except where the companion's defense is higher.
+* The companion uses the master’s defenses, except where the companion’s defense is higher.
-* The companion has no recoveries of its own, but can use its master's.
+* The companion has no recoveries of its own, but can use its master’s.
 * Either participant in the incantation can end its effects as a swift action.

 ### Speak with Plants